Sep9

 The cross here was a symbol of Roman execution.
 In the ancient world, crucifixion was the vilest, most shameful and painful form of death, reserved for the worst of criminals.
 A condemned man would usually have to carry the crossbeam of his cross through the streets on his way to be crucified.
 As they carried their cross they would mocked by the crowds.
 They would experience public humiliation and shame as they began their death march to the place of execution.
 For the original audience the cross wasn’t a religious symbol or a piece of jewelry as it is today.
 It was an instrument of brutal execution.
 Historians estimate that over 30,000 people were crucified by the Romans during Jesus’ lifetime.
 Every single day they would see people nailed to crosses.
 And so when Jesus speaks about “taking up one’s cross” every person knew exactly what He was talking about.
 For believers we may never and probably won’t be called to die for Christ.
 But we are called to willingly bear shame, reproach, humiliation, suffering, hatred, alienation as we follow Jesus.

 The three different things Jesus asks for; 1) To come after.
 2) To Deny.
 3) To take up.
 Are all commands in the present tense.
 Meaning as disciples of Jesus were supposed to be doing this on a continuous and daily bases.
-IN living for Jesus there’s no days off.
+In living for Jesus there’s no days off.
 The call also suggests a “once for all” action in taking up our cross and never laying it down until we reach the place of our death and call home.

 The call for self-denial and picking up our cross is not about having a martyrs complex in seeking out suffering and death.
 That as Christians were supposed to live a miserable life of suffering and death.
 There are some disturbing and sad stories from early Christian history in which many misinterpreted this text and actually sought our brutal martyrdom.